goekay/stream-recorder/README.md

-# StreamRecorder
+# stream-recorder

-StreamRecorder is a simple command line tool to record HTTP streams (e.g., ShoutCast, IceCast) that contain AAC or MP3 audio.
+stream-recorder is a simple command line tool to record HTTP streams (e.g., ShoutCast, IceCast) that contain AAC or MP3 audio.

 ## Requirements